apleshkov/viewmill/README.md

     // which is aborted on `remove` or `unmount`, so this property is
     // its `AbortSignal`
     unmountSignal,
-    // Removes the inserted nodes from DOM and aborts the controller remove,
+    // Removes the inserted nodes from DOM and triggers the signal remove,
+    // Unmounts the inserted nodes without the actual removing and triggers the signal.
-    // Just aborts the controller.
-In case there's no need to affect DOM unmount
+    // Useful if there's no need to affect DOM. unmount
 } = view.insert(...);
 ```